 He never came back.
 She never heard news and his name was not mentioned in the casualty lists.
 Inquiries led nowhere as long years went by, but still she returned to The Café Bellaire, week after week, and year after year, hoping her love would make him appear.
 Her vigil was lonely and time became swift, then came a new war which caused her to flee, to Paris, to London, and finally here.
 She’d never been married.
 She was waiting for him.
 So when, on that day, three weeks ago, she again saw the sign of the Café Bellaire, she had no choice but to enter and continue her wait, for she believed what he said, and this was her fate.

 When she finished her story, I sat silent and troubled, knew not what to say.
 But she read my thoughts quickly and quietly said, “My life has been long and I am content.
 Love’s what’s important.
 There is nothing else.
 I wait for a dream but a dream is enough.”

-She said she felt tired, and gracefully rose and I helped, with affection, to walk her outside, where she smiled at me once and kissed me goodbye, then let my go my hand and passed from my view.
+She said she felt tired, then gracefully rose, and I helped, with affection, to walk her outside, where she smiled at me once, kissed me gently goodbye, then let my go my hand and passed from my view.
 I went back inside to write it all down hoping see her the very next day but she never returned nor has ever since though I asked all the waiters if they’d heard any news, but none of them had and none of them knew.
 She was old, one suggested, and so very frail.
 It’s sad, but really, how long could she last, and maybe that’s true.
 But still I am sitting, in this lonely café, waiting, and hoping, as she used to do, for something to happen, for a dream to come true.